Accessibility links

 • Unsubstantiated

-NOTE: We recommend defining a limited collection of approved Verdict titles for your site and using these titles consistently (if your site plans to publish regular FactCheck pages).
+NOTE: We suggest defining a limited collection of approved Verdict titles for your site and using these titles consistently (if your site plans to publish regular FactCheck pages).

 Short verdict description